 The guys and their struggling actress pal Laurie (Whitlow) learn from Louis that their Grandpa’s house holds the vengeful Grandpa’s secret fortune.
 Unfortunately the house is still inside the Hollywood studio of evil Stan Gordon who is also keen on the money as his family grifted Grandpa years ago.
 So the gang hatches a plot to infiltrate the studio, take the cash that’s rightfully Warren’s for some reason, and wait for the director’s royalty check to Scooby Doo to clear.

 Every film director has an early embarrassment.
 Kubrick has Killer’s Kiss.
 Coppola has Dementia 13.
 Roland Emmerich has everything except maybe The Patriot.
 He also has 1987’s Ghost Chase, a K-Tel Presents greatest hits mix of other 80s movies like Ghostbusters, Weird Science, Gremlins, and Name-Your-Teen-Sex-Comedy-Here.
-Despite everything the movie references and despite all the glorious awfulness to be found here, there’s nothing much to say other than the movie is a fairly generic horror teen comedy that elicits moments of exasperated perhaps nostalgic sighs and no surprises.
+Despite everything the movie references and despite all the glorious awfulness to be found here, there’s nothing much to say other than the movie is a fairly generic horror teen comedy that elicits moments of nostalgic sighs and few surprises.
 I guess can just go ahead and catalog all the wonderful 80s misery I discovered: 1) Minimalist animated credit sequence (ie a pair of googly eyes).
 2) Standard but unrecognizable 80s pop music.
 There’s a song called “Imagination” that’s repeatedly played over scene after scene, ironically.
 3) Loads of German crew members.
 4) Many classic posters including Frankenstein, Friday the 13th, and King Kong Lives.
 Ahem.
-5) Shots of unrecognizable Hollywood and Sunset Blvds.
-Those Denny’s, pizza joints, and hooker corners no longer exist.
+5) Shots of unrecognizable Hollywood and Sunset (the pictured Denny’s, pizza joint, and hooker corners no longer exist).
 6) Product placement: Morton’s, Smuckers, Puffed Rice, Raisin Bran, Beer on Cornflakes.
 7) Paul Gleason in a lovely scarf (R.I.P.).
 8) Roland Emmerich in tears.
 The saddest thing, however, is seeing legendary Monty Python’s Flying Circus director McNaughton ham it up as Grandpa’s ghost.
 Weird.
 But all cheesiness aside, it does have one very special thing going for it: